gustaf-lindholm/projekt_grupp5/README.md

 ### reqView()
 The reqView method is responsible for acquiring a view and can take two parameters, $view and $data.
 The view name is passed to the method as a string and $data is mixed (empty array as default): $this->reqView('product',$data);

+# Admin

+For all admin related work the files should be included in the admin folder, not the public folder.

 # Built with

 - PHP
 - MYSQL